Lockdown: Mahindra Logistics to provide relief-fund to drivers

-To aid drivers impacted by lockdown, Mahindra Logistics on Monday launched an initiative that has provision of providing Rs 3,000 crore instant relief to drivers.
+Mahindra Logistics has launched an initiative that has a provision for providing Rs 3,000 each to drivers impacted by the COVID-19 lockdown.
 The initiative named HOPE (Helping Our People during Emergencies), aims to support drivers financially to aid the battle against the COVID-19 lockdown.

 The nationwide lockdown has impacted a large number of drivers, whether they are drivers ferrying goods between states, or those who drive taxis and for ride-sharing companies.
 These drivers are mostly stranded and are struggling to make ends meet.
 The company has partnered with Samhita Social Ventures - a social enterprise and SuperMoney - a financial lending tech platform to reach out to the beneficiaries within ecosystem.